-The optional type parameters are either one type variable ' ident, for type constructors with one parameter, or a list of type variables (' $ident_1, \ldots$ , ' $ident_n$ ), for type constructors with several parameters.
+The optional type parameters are either one type variable ' ident, for type constructors with one parameter, or a list of type variables (' $ident_1, \ldots, ' ident_n$), for type constructors with several parameters.
 Each type parameter may be prefixed by a variance constraint + (resp. -) indicating that the parameter is covariant (resp. contravariant).
-These type parameters can appear in the type expressions of the right-hand side of the definition, restricted eventually by a variance constraint ; i.e. a covariant parameter may only appear on the right side of a functional arrow (more precisely, follow the left branch of an even number of arrows), and a convariant parameter only the left side (left branch of an odd number of arrows).
+These type parameters can appear in the type expressions of the right-hand side of the definition, restricted eventually by a variance constraint; i.e. a covariant parameter may only appear on the right side of a functional arrow (more precisely, follow the left branch of an even number of arrows), and a contravariant parameter only the left side (left branch of an odd number of arrows).
+If the type has either a representation or an equation, and the parameter is free (i.e. not bound via a type constraint to a constructed type), its variance constraint is checked but subtyping etc. will use the inferred variance of the parameter, which may be better; otherwise (i.e. for abstract types or non-free parameters), the variance must be given explicitly, and the parameter is invariant if no variance was given.

 The optional type equation = typexpr makes the defined type equivalent to the type expression typexpr on the right of the = sign: one can be substituted for the other during typing.
 If no type equation is given, a new type is generated: the defined type is incompatible with any other type.